Scrap metal dealers

 In order to run a scrap metal business you must have the appropriate licence to do so.
 There are two types of licence:

-This allows the licensee to operate as a collector in the area of the issuing authority.
+This allows the licence holder to operate as a collector in the area of the issuing local authority.
 It does not allow the collector to operate in any other local authority area, so a separate licence has to be obtained from each council the collector wishes to operate in.
-The licence does not authorise the licensee to operate a site; to do so they will need a site licence from the relevant local authority.
+The licence does not authorise the holder to operate a site where scrap metal is bought and sold.
+To do so you will need a site licence.

 An applicant for a licence must be suitable and the local authority, when determining suitability, can have regard to: